dustinpfister/blog_posts/_posts/canvas-example-grid.md

 ### 1.2 - The draw module

 I am then going to want to have a file that I can used to draw a grid object to a canvas element.
+There might be a few draw methods that I would want to add to a module such as this, just for the grid alone, not taking into account other parts of the project to which I would want methods to help with the process of rendering things to a canvas element.

+So then for now the main method of interest here is the draw cells method, for this I am just looping over the cell objects, and using the properties to just draw a square at the proper location in the canvas element.

 ```js
 var draw = {};